joaogl/LD29/README.md

 - You are inside a cave.
 Your goal is get back to the surface.
 - The world has fallen apart and it might be the end of humanity.
 - During your journey u might find more beings that might help you... or not...
+- You only get the light from the surface or from beneath which is lava?

 **Final Ideas (only if I have time)**